Jump to content

 • Like 2

-The shower is expected to peak during the night of 2019 AUG 12-13.
-Its radiant is in the constellation Perseus.
+12. The annual Orionid Meteor Shower may already be underway.
+It is expected to peak during the night of 2019 OCT 21-22.
+Its radiant is in the constellation Orion.
 That is the direction toward which the meteor tails point, but the meteors are equally likely to appear anywhere in your sky.
+The Orionids are debris from the famous periodic comet 1P/Halley.

 Descriptions of the shower or perhaps even lucky photos would be welcome additions to this thread.